nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 1. User requests to add a new contact and input the contact information
 2. Hi:Re adds the person to the database
-3. Hi:Re shows a message to for the successful addition
+3. Hi:Re shows a message for the successful addition

    Use case ends.